Henry Steiner

-Henry Steiner FCSD (石漢瑞; born Hans Steiner; 13 February 1934) is an Austrian graphic designer, known as the “Father of Hong Kong Graphic Design” – a moniker gained for his graphic designs that have shaped Hong Kong’s visual landscape.
+Henry Steiner FCSD (石漢瑞; born Hans Steiner; 13 February 1934) is an Austrian graphic designer, known as the "Father of Hong Kong Graphic Design" – a moniker gained for his graphic designs that have shaped Hong Kong's visual landscape.
 Best known for creating branding for many renowned Hong Kong–based companies, most notably the iconic HSBC logo.
 Henry has also designed identities for various institutions, ranging from hospitality groups to media outlets.
 These include Standard Chartered, Unilever, Hongkong Land, Dairy Farm, IBM, and The Hong Kong Jockey Club – many still in use today.

-Steiner helped pioneer the expression of identity through branding and capture the transformation of Hong Kong from the 60s onwards, incorporating Eastern symbolism into Western graphic design to not only capture a new and relevant identity for the flourishing mixed culture of Hong Kong, but to pave a way for graphic design as a profession in the city.

-In Steiner’s book, Graphic Communications: Essay on Design he commented on his outsider status saying, “Ultimately, it is the context of a design which makes it cross-cultural and this is determined by the designer’s attitude.
-You don’t have to be an outsider but it helps.
-Perhaps a French designer, for example, could consciously and objectively communicate something about basic Frenchness to his compatriots but he would first need to be alienated in some way – as are most artists”.
+In Steiner's book, Graphic Communications: Essay on Design he commented on his outsider status saying, "Ultimately, it is the context of a design which makes it cross-cultural and this is determined by the designer's attitude.
+You don't have to be an outsider but it helps.
+Perhaps a French designer, for example, could consciously and objectively communicate something about basic Frenchness to his compatriots but he would first need to be alienated in some way – as are most artists".

 Steiner was included in Icograda's list of the Masters of the 20th Century in 2002, and was named a World Master by Idea magazine.

 Biography

 Steiner was born into an Austrian Jewish family as Hans Steiner.
 His parents, a dentist practising in Baden bei Wien and a seamstress, enjoyed "a nice bourgeois life" until the Anschluss in 1938.
 After many failed attempts to flee the country, his mother turned to help from a Hollywood film producer, Julius Stoeger, who agreed to assist in their escape.
 When the family arrived in New York City in 1939, an immigration officer changed Hans to Henry, since the former sounded "too German".

 Steiner studied at Stuyvesant High School and then Hunter College, where he decided to turn his deep interest in science fiction into a career in graphic design.
 He received a Master's degree in graphic design at Yale University, studying under Paul Rand and won a Fulbright Fellowship in 1958 to further his studies at the Sorbonne in Paris, France.
 He then returned to New York City and worked as design director for The Asia Magazine.

 In 1961, Steiner signed a nine-month contract for the magazine's launch in Hong Kong.
 Steiner did not return to New York but founded his own consultancy firm, Steiner&Co (Graphic Communications Limited) and settled in the city which he continues to contribute to the graphic design of till this day.
-“Working in Hong Kong has provided me with a living visual vocabulary which would have been inaccessible and inappropriate in New York.”
+"Working in Hong Kong has provided me with a living visual vocabulary which would have been inaccessible and inappropriate in New York."